mpiorowski/microservices-gcp-template/README.md

 - [PostgreSQL](https://www.postgresql.org/) (Database)
 - [Docker](https://www.docker.com/) (Containerization)

-Let's hope this will be useful for someone :grin:

 This template is using my another library - [SvelteInit](https://github.com/mpiorowski/svelte-init), feel free to check it out.

 ## Architecture